angelxmoreno/cakephp-simplecache-bridge/README.md

 $cache = new Bridge('short');

+//setting cache data
 $cache->set('some_key', 'some value');

+//getting cache data with a default
 $value = $cache->get('some_key', 'some default');

+//overriding the Cache engine's TTL with an int
 $cache->set('some_key', 'some value', 300); //cached for 300 seconds instead of `+1 hours`

+//overriding the Cache engine's TTL with a `\DateTimeInterval` ( as per the SimpleCache Interface )
 $interval = new \DateTimeInterval('P1Y'); // an interval of 1 year
 $cache->set('some_key', 'some value', $interval); //cached for 1 year instead of `+1 hours`
 ```

 ## Requirements